 Oak will be looking at different careers and jobs and discussing the opportunities available.
 Outside speakers may also visit school to educate students on different occupations and job opportunities.

 World of Work

 Oak will be working to complete the ‘Carrying out tasks at work’ unit from the OCR Life and Living Skills qualification.
-The unit aims to equip the learners with the ability to carry out different tasks at work, following appropriate health and safety measures in their workplace and the procedures they can follow to keep safe in an accident or emergency.
+The unit aims to equip the learners with the ability to carry out different tasks at work, following appropriate health and safety procedures and confirming that each task has been carried out to the standard required.

 They will then move on to their final unit of the OCR Life and Living Skills qualification, ‘Effective Communication for Work’.
 The unit aims to develop communication skills to allow appropriate communication in the workplace, to choose a suitable method of communication, how to share information with others and to follow simple instructions accurately.